how do airport scanners detect drugs in luggage

 1. Trace Detection Systems

-• Ion Mobility Spectrometry (IMS): Trace detection methods use ion mobility spectrometry to detect even the smallest particles of drugs on bags or surfaces.
-These systems “sniff” the air around the bag, analyzing chemical signatures that indicate the presence of narcotics.
-The technology is precise enough to detect trace amounts of substances that may not be visible to the naked eye.
+Traces detected with ion mobility spectrometry: Trace detection methods based on ion mobility spectrometry allow the pharmaceuticals on the bags or surfaces to be detected even in caseof the minute traces.
+These systems “sniff” the air surrounding the bag, assessing chemical signatures that suggest the presence of narcotics.
+The technology is so sensitive, in fact, that it can detect minute traces of matter that aren’t visible to the naked eye.

 2. Computed Tomography (CT) Scanners

-• 3D Imaging: Unlike traditional X-ray scanners, CT scanners deliver detailed 3D images of the bag’s contents.
-This allows security personnel to thoroughly examine the structure and layers within the luggage, revealing drugs hidden in compartments or within other objects.
+• 3D Imaging — Unlike conventional X-ray scanners, CT scanners produce detailed 3D images of the contents of the bag.
+This enables security officials to scrutinize the construction and layers in the luggage, exposing drugs concealed in pockets or inside other items.

-• Automated Threat Detection: Many CT scanners are equipped with artificial intelligence that assists automate the detection process.
-These systems can identify and flag potential threats without human intervention, speeding up the procedure while managing accuracy.
+• Automated Threat Detection: Most CT scanners include some form of artificial intelligence that helps automate the detection process.
+These systems are advanced enough to detect and flag possible threats without having them done by humans, which can make the process even quicker while still varying accuracy.

 3. Terahertz Imaging